kalohq/infra-dx-blog/source/_posts/2-man-was-given-purpose.md

 It's most certainly a quarter full of speeding up our product in every way, indicative of how much amazing work we've put into it so far.

-### Will Q4 targets have to be full of speedups again?
+### Will Q3 targets have to be full of speedups again?

 You'll probably be thinking that the product is going to continue to grow, and we agree.

 As for the dev domain OKRs, the core principle that will underlie the solutions will be to render our builds horizontally scalable, to the degree where we're not running into a risk of significant fluctuation in build times.
-This is also worth considering in line with the microservices architecture, which has one of the basic aims that we won't have to build and test all our software every time.
+This is also worth considering in line with the microservices architecture, one of the criteria of which is that we don't have to build and test all our software every time.

 App loading and data fetching times will be [monitored closely](https://internal-event-monitoring.lystable.com) as we add new workflows and we'll, at least reactively but much quicker than before, be able to know that our users are going through a bad experience.
 It's been made [extremely easy](https://github.com/lystable/lystable-frontend/pull/1787) to push time metrics on new pages or different parts of the way as the page loads.

-## What we worked on

 ### Quick wins for front-end builds (for users!)